You can find this document as PDF here.

 $ dnf install zabbix-sender $ dnf install fpmmm

-2.7.
-Installation of fpmmm from a binary tar ball
+2.6.
+Installation of FromDual Performance Monitor from a binary tar ball

-If you are installing fpmmm from a tar ball some preparation work has to be done before.
-If you were using our DEB or RPM packages directly without our repository the same instructions apply.
+If you are installing the FromDual Performance Monitor from a binary tar ball some preparation work has to be done beforehand.

 $ VERSION='2.2.0'